pipefunc/pipefunc/docs/source/examples/weather-simulation.md

 - **Automatic `xarray.Dataset`**: The `pipeline.map()` call ensures that the data is structured into an N-dimensional format, representing the outputs naturally as an `xarray.Dataset`.

-- **Retrieving with `load_xarray_dataset`**: Quickly access the results organized by city and day indices without manually constructing them.
+- **Convert to `xarray.Dataset`**: Quickly access the results organized by city and day indices without manually constructing them.

 This showcases `pipefunc`'s powerful ability to manage multi-dimensional computations and data structuring, presenting an efficient workflow for simulating and analyzing temperature variations.